-Sherman Alexie’s, The Absolutely True Diary of a Part Time Indian (2007) light-heartedly opened our eyes to an ongoing cycle of constant struggle and deep injustices that are present in the American Indian community.
-Through humor Alexie blatantly addresses the stereotypes and biases that many people have toward American Indians.
+The Absolutely True Diary of a Part-Time Indian (2007) light-heartedly opens our eyes to an ongoing cycle of constant struggle and deep injustices that are present in the American Indian community.
+Sherman Alexie uses humor to address the stereotypes and biases that many people have toward American Indians.
 In our group discussion we focused on the notions of racism, stereotypes and biases toward other cultures in the classroom and how to deal with these sensitive topics with our multicultural students.
-Becca made a comment that appropriately confronts the issue at hand, “We need to put our students face-to-face with these issues so that they can see these cultural groups as people just like us, who want the same things we do: access to jobs, education, housing, plenty of food, and security for your family.”
+Becca made a comment that appropriately confronts the issue at hand: “We need to put our students face-to-face with these issues so that they can see these cultural groups as people just like us, who want the same things we do: access to jobs, education, housing, plenty of food, and security for your family.”

 As teachers, one of our main goals should be to encourage our students to be critical thinkers and to develop the ability to approach sensitive issues with an open mind.
-A great suggestion that Kirsten shared to initiate discussion on sensitive topics was, “teachers can take an academic stance on some of the issues at first, and then allow discussion and opinion to weed its way into the conversation.”
+Kirsten suggested how to initiate discussion on sensitive topics by sharing, “teachers can take an academic stance on some of the issues at first, and then allow discussion and opinion to weed its way into the conversation.”
 After students get a grasp of the cultural background of a particular group they are less likely to acknowledge stereotypes and biases in other settings.

-The experiences that Lisa shared, like bringing people from the community into the classroom to talk about their culture, helped her students “to ‘get’ the idea that [their] life knowledge is something they can only read about in books.”
+The experiences Lisa shared, like bringing people from the community into the classroom to talk about their culture, helped her students “to ‘get’ the idea that [their] life knowledge is something they can only read about in books.”
 Bringing the funds of knowledge that our students and community members have to offer into focus is crucial in trying to understand cultural differences both inside and out of the classroom.
-For us to be able to deconstruct these racial barriers we have to be able to approach these sensitive topics in an environment that is conducive to learning.
-An environment that makes our students feel comfortable and encourages them to have pride toward their culture.
+In order to deconstruct these racial barriers we have to be able to approach these sensitive topics in an environment that is conducive to learning.
+In this environment students should feel comfortable and encouraged to be pride of their culture.

-We also thought that the literature circles mentioned in the article Hoop Dancing (Bruce, 2003) were an excellent idea because they “can be a great form of instruction and assessment if the teacher is an avid kid-watcher” (Amanda), “reflect the rich culture and funds of knowledge of Native Americans” (Saad) and “encourage students to be self-reflective and honest about their home culture” (Julie).
-Inquiry projects based on Native American culture is another type of assessment mentioned by Saad.
-In addition, all activities need to be “culturally relevant and familiar to students” because it promotes higher-level thinking (Bloom’s Taxonomy) that proves more valuable and memorable, according to Amanda.
+We also thought that the literature circles mentioned in the article Hoop Dancing (Bruce, 2003) were an excellent idea, because they “can be a great form of instruction and assessment if the teacher is an avid kid-watcher” (Amanda), “reflect the rich culture and funds of knowledge of Native Americans” (Saad) and “encourage students to be self-reflective and honest about their home culture” (Julie).
+Saad mentioned Inquiry projects based on Native American culture as another type of assessment.
+In addition, all activities need to be “culturally relevant and familiar to students,” because it promotes higher-level thinking (Bloom’s Taxonomy) that proves more valuable and memorable, according to Amanda.
 Moreover, Julie suggested a writing assignment or small group activity that causes students to consider his or her own experiences with discrimination.
-These ideas support that teachers can be advocates for their English language learners and promote equality for all.
+These ideas affirm that teachers can be advocates for their English language learners and promote equality for all.

 Alexie, S. (2007).
 The Absolutely True Diary of a Part-Time Indian.
 New York, NY: Little, Brown and Company.